Anxarden/brave-debloater/README.md

 ## Policies

-For a detailed explanation of each policy used in this script, see [policies.md](docs/policies.md).
+For a detailed explanation of each policy used in this script, see [Policies.md](docs/policies.md).

+---

+## DNS over HTTPS

+For more information about DNS-over-HTTPS, changing providers, and popular options, see [DNS.md](docs/dns.md).

 ---